modxcms/oauth2-server/core/components/oauth2server/docs/readme.txt

 ```
 This overrides much of the default behaviour.
 In this usage, *page rendering will continue regardless of verification!* The snippet will return the values passed to the `return...` properties.
 This may be an uncommon pattern, but it's there if you need it.

+#### Using the Plugin
+Version 0.9.x adds a Plugin that verifies all requests to a specified Context.
+This makes it easy to structure your API endpoint Resources in a similar fashion to "standard" or "real" APIs.
+For example, a Context might have the key 'api' and your Resources might be under a container with the alias 'v1', making your token controller's URI '/api/v1/tokens.json'.
+Note: the token controller and authorization endpoint must be excluded using the `excludeUris` property if they're to be accessed as intended, while belonging to the restricted Context.

 ## Troubleshooting
 Handing out access tokens is tricky business.
 As Jason Coward warned me, there are a lot of moving parts.